Connect with us

 To the majority, work is a means to an end – a way to keep food on the table and a roof over our heads.

-It can sometimes be hard to last the many hours that the workplace eats out of our lives.
+It can sometimes be hard to last the many hours the workplace eats out of our lives.

 Sometimes we just want to throw up our hands, throw in the towel or throw ourselves in front of the closest passing bus.